Which State Is the Grand Canyon In?

 The South Rim is the most developed region of the park and offers plentiful shopping, dining options, hotels, museums, and historic buildings to explore.
 Here you'll find some of the most world-famous views of the Grand Canyon, and even opportunities to explore in a helicopter tour or across the canyon's edge in a Hummer ground excursion.

-Conversely, the North Rim is a rugged and mostly untouched area perfect for skilled hikers and campers.
-The North Rim is 1,000 feet higher in elevation than the South Rim and experiences heavy snowfall in winter, and is completely closed to visitors from December to May.
-The only way to get from the North Rim to South Rim is a nearly five hour drive or an arduous 24-mile hike along the Bright Angel Trail that takes you from the North Rim Village to the South Rim Village.
+Conversely, the North Rim is a rugged and mostly untouched area, perfect for skilled hikers and campers.
+Because the North Rim is 1,000 feet higher in elevation than the South Rim and experiences heavy snowfall in winter, this area is completely closed to visitors from December to May.
+The only way to get from the North Rim to South Rim is a nearly five-hour drive or an arduous 24-mile hike along the Bright Angel Trail that takes you from the North Rim Village to the South Rim Village.

 Grand Canyon West Rim

 The Grand Canyon West Rim, only 125 miles from Las Vegas, is the rugged, less-trafficked alternative to the Grand Canyon National Park.
-It is owned and operated by the Hualapai Indian Tribe, and is not not administered by the National Park Service.
+The West Rim is owned and operated by the Hualapai Indian Tribe and is not administered by the National Park Service.
 The West Rim is the home of breathtaking lookout points such as Eagle Point and Guano Point, the Grand Canyon Skywalk, and a Native American cultural center called Hualapai Point, which offers dining, authentic handmade crafts for sale, a shooting gallery, and a zipline.

 Distance from Las Vegas to the Grand Canyon